Gururaj543/FirstAngular/README.md

 ## Development server

-Run a basic command npm install.
-It will install all the dependencies to your machine.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding